Keyboard shortcuts

 Arguments

-• <FILE> - The configuration file
+• <DIRECTORY> - The configuration directory

 Options